 Greater effects are quite rare, and they are usually reserved for very powerful entities indeed.
 A greater version of an effect can only be Resisted by "greater" defenses (which Returned PCs do not have access to).
-Therefore, you are going to be taking that effect, no matter how many DODGE, WILLPOWER, PARRY, ESCAPE, MAGIC-RESISTANT (and so on) skills you have purchased.
+Even if you normally have immunity to an effect, and could call "no effect" in response to it, you will still be affected by a Greater call.
+You are going to be taking that effect, no matter how many DODGE, WILLPOWER, PARRY, ESCAPE, MAGIC-RESISTANT (and so on) skills you have purchased.
 Note that for purposes of effects that only stop physical or magical attacks, a "Greater" effect counts as both.